1 Broadway Street, Alamo, Nevada 89001

 Although now named by science as an Apatosaurus, Sinclair Dinosaurs have also found homes in both Fresno and Fairfield.
 Although when I stopped by, the top of her head was uncovered, the Fairfield dinosaur has been known to occasionally wear a hat in order to keep the son out of her face, while over in Fresno, there are actually four Sinclair dinosaurs at four separate stations, one even rumored to be a sweater wearing Apatosaurus!
 A local group makes clothes for the dinosaur, supposedly covertly dressing him so no one knows when a new outfit will show up.
 And I think there might be even more Sinclair Dinosaurs in Fresno!

 Not to be outdone, Nevada is also getting into the act of harboring Sinclair Dinosaurs.
-I know of at least three in Las Vegas alone, plus I've seen one in Boulder City and one in Alamo.
-One of the Las Vegas ones appears to have been at the station for a fair amount of time, the others appear relatively new or brand new.
+I have found three different dinosaurs in Las Vegas alone, plus I've seen one in Boulder City and one in Alamo.
+One of the Las Vegas dinosaurs appears to have been at the station for a fair amount of time, the others appear relatively new or brand new.
+I anticipate more appearing in the city soon.

 So as more dinosaurs migrate into the states of California and Nevada, we'll be on the look out for them!
 Please let us know if there are more than the ones we've listed below and, of course, we can use pictures of several of them!